OffchainLabs/nitro/changelog/diegoximenes-nit-4252.md

 ### Added
-- Sequencer calls transaction-filterer command is delayed transaction was filtered
+- Sequencer calls transaction-filterer command if delayed transaction was filtered